The mechanism for creating "dynamical gravastar" black hole mimickers also explains formation of "little red dots": Introduction

 \section{Introduction}

-The aim of this paper is to relate two ideas that have appeared in the recent literature.
-The first, reviewed in \cite{adler1}, is the suggestion that horizonless black hole mimickers termed ``dynamical gravastars'' form when matter under extremely high pressure undergoes a phase transition to a state with negative energy density, as is permitted when quantum effects are taken into account.
-The second is the suggestion \cite{lin}--\cite{news} that the ``little red dots'' observed by the James Webb Space Telescope (JWST) are a new type of compact relativistic object, taking the form of an ultramassive black hole surrounded by an opaque atmosphere, which absorbs energy arising from black hole accretion and emits it as very low energy (hence red) radiation.
-Our purpose here is to give an alternative mechanism for the formation of the ``dots'', based on the large gravitational red shift associated with generation of a dynamical gravastar.
+The aim of this essay is to relate two ideas that have appeared in the recent literature.
+The first idea, reviewed in \cite{adler1}, is the suggestion that horizonless black hole mimickers termed ``dynamical gravastars'' form when matter under extremely high pressure undergoes a phase transition to a state with negative energy density, as is permitted when quantum effects are taken into account.
+These compact objects obey the ``strong'' and ``null'' energy conditions, and since they are globally unitary, they thus eliminate the ``information paradox'' problem associated with black hole horizons.

+The second idea, recently reviewed in \cite{Matthee}, is the suggestion that the ``little red dots'' observed by the James Webb Space Telescope (JWST) are a new type of compact relativistic object, arising from an accreting ultramassive black hole that is surrounded by an opaque ``atmosphere''.
+In this proposal, the atmosphere re-emits the energy released from accretion as very low energy, hence red, radiation.
+This model has successes in explaining some observed spectral features, but since accreting black holes tend to have a highly time-variable luminosity, the model does not account for the observed lack of variability \cite{Zhang} in the luminosity of the little red dots.

+Our purpose here is to give an alternative mechanism for the formation of the ``dots'', with excess redness resulting from the large gravitational red shift accompanying generation of a dynamical gravastar.
+The energy release of the dots is attributed to the latent energy released in a first order phase transition, and lack of high variability of the luminosity would be expected.

 In Section 2 we briefly review the model for formation of black hole mimickers that we have developed in a series of papers \cite{adler1}.
 The model is based on solving the Tolman-Oppenheimer-Volkoff (TOV) relativistic pressure balance equations, with an equation of state jump from a relativistic matter equation of state in the exterior, to an equation of state with positive pressure and negative matter energy density in the interior.
-In particular, we include a figure showing that at radii well above the equation of state jump, the metric component $g_{00}$ is already exponentially small, showing that there will be a large red shift when latent energy emitted below the jump radius exits to infinity.
+As shown in Fig. 1, at radii well above the equation of state jump, the metric component $g_{00}$ is already exponentially small, and thus there will be a large red shift when latent energy emitted below the jump radius exits to infinity.

-In Section 3 we briefly review the observations by the JWST leading to the discovery of what are now colloquially called ``little red dots'', as well as some of the recent literature on the astrophysical modeling of what the dots signify.